Professor Jonathan Benger

 Other roles: National Clinical Director for Urgent Care, NHS England, and Consultant in Emergency Medicine, University Hospitals Bristol NHS Foundation Trust.

-Jonathan Benger is Professor of Emergency Care in the Faculty of Health and Applied Sciences at UWE Bristol.
+Jonathan Benger is Professor of Emergency Care in the College of Health, Science and Society at UWE Bristol.
 He leads the Emergency and Critical Care Research Theme in the Centre for Health and Clinical Research, and is Director of the Bristol Academic Department of Emergency Care.

 Jonathan is also a Senior NHS Consultant in Emergency Medicine and Pre-Hospital Care, with a clinical practice in the Emergency Department of University Hospitals Bristol and South Western Ambulance Service.
 Jonathan does regular clinical work at the Bristol Royal Infirmary and with the Great Western Air Ambulance, which he helped to set up as its first Medical Advisor between 2007 and 2011, promoting an active model of pre-hospital critical care.
 In 2010 and 2012, Jonathan was named by "The Times" as one of the top 140 doctors in Britain (one of five listed under "Accident and Emergency").